olevaar/kickstart.nvim/README.md

 ### Install External Dependencies

+> Note: You can skip installing all of this manually if you run the `install.sh` or `install.cmd` (for Windows) script at the end of this guide.
+It will install everything you need.
+However, I have only actually tested this on Ubuntu and Debian.
+I had Gemini duplicate it for other distros, as well as Windows and MacOS, but those installs are untested.

 External Requirements:
 - Basic utils: `git`, `make`, `unzip`, C Compiler (`gcc`)
 - [ripgrep](https://github.com/BurntSushi/ripgrep#installation), (optional, but highly recommended)